The Hampton Roads Basics are five fun, simple and powerful ways that every family can give every child a great start in life.

-The Basics Principles combine scientific rigor with broad coverage of key domains of early-childhood development.
-They are simple enough to commit to memory for regular use.
+The Basics Principles combine scientific rigor with broad coverage of key domains of early-childhood development and are simple enough to commit to memory.

-Movement affects children’s bodily coordination as well as their relationships with their environments.
+Movement affects children’s coordination as well as how they relate to their environment.

 An ongoing research agenda engages The Basics Learning Network (BLN) communities in documentation and evaluation for continuous learning and improvement.
 The Basics aims to assess implementation progress against goals; track key outcomes with respect to community saturation, partner organizations, parents and caregivers, and children; uncover areas for improvement and innovation; and identify lessons and principles that can be shared within the multi-city BLN and the field at large.

-For more information or to become a Hampton Roads Basics Partner, contact Beth Parker.
+For more information or to become a Hampton Roads Basics Partner, contact Beth Lynch.

 In 2020, Mr. Robert C. Goodman, longtime supporter and member of EVMS Board of Trustees, committed to supporting the launch of The Basics Hampton Roads – through The Cooke Fund at The Hampton Roads Community Foundation.
 The Cooke Fund was established by Virginia Glennan Ferguson in honor of her mother and her grandfather.
 A dedicated hospital volunteer, Mrs. Ferguson found lasting ways through philanthropy to make life better for people in Hampton Roads.
-Her generosity established the Glennan Center for Geriatrics and Gerontology at EVMS in 1995 and continues to impact EVMS in many ways.
+Her generosity established the in 1995 and continues to impact EVMS in many ways.